 Fungal spore forecasts are available from the University of Worcester from September to early October.
 Please contact Beverley on the number above for details.

-Daily forecasts are featured in newspapers, on radio, on television and various web pages.
+Daily pollen forecasts are featured in newspapers, on radio, on television and various web pages.

-All the forecasts are based on information from the quality controlled data produced by the National Pollen Monitoring Network, combined with the information from weather forecasts, local vegetation and typography types and information about biological factors and the weather in the preseason period that influences the amount of pollen produced.
+All the forecasts are based on information from the quality controlled data produced by the National Pollen Monitoring Network, combined with the information from weather forecasts, local vegetation and typography types and information about biological factors and the weather in the preseason period that influences the pollen count.